 New publication Tue, 26 May 2015 12:52:26 -0000

-We published a paper about the use of nmrshiftdb2 and its lab system, specifically to increase quality of data.
+We published a paper about the use of nmrshiftdb2 and its lab system, specifically to increase data quality control for spectra assignments.
 The Magnetic Resonance in Chemistry paper is available for download from here

 New release Mon, 02 Feb 2015 23:30:19 -0000